lseper/raytracer/README.md

-A proof of concept memory-safe multithreaded raytracer built from scratch in Rust
+A proof of concept memory-safe multithreaded raytracer built from scratch in Rust.

 ## Features
 - Lambertian, Metallic, and Dieletrcic materials